-- The Manchurian Candidate (movie 2004) review: In a relatively small but critical role as a power-hungry U.S. senator, Meryl Streep is the one memorable element in Jonathan Demme’s slow-moving, mostly miscast, and ultimately unpersuasive exposé of the corrupt symbiosis between Corporate America and the U.S. government.
+- The Manchurian Candidate (2004) review: In a relatively small but critical role as a power-hungry U.S. senator, Meryl Streep is the one memorable element in Jonathan Demme’s slow-moving, mostly miscast, and ultimately unpersuasive exposé of the corrupt symbiosis between Corporate America and the U.S. government.

 Released during a presidential election year in the United States, director Jonathan Demme and screenwriters Daniel Pyne and Dean Georgaris’ The Manchurian Candidate reboot has kept the framework of John Frankenheimer’s 1962 big-screen classic while revamping various plot details to draw parallels between the storyline and current events.
 The results are, to put it kindly, mixed at best.